catcatcat8/mixbytes-audit/README.md

-# VotingDAOV2 Audit Report
+# MixBytes Farm Audit Report

 ## Project overview
-The project consists of several smart contracts for the implementation of the DeFi DAO (Decentralized Autonomous Organization) with a use of Beacon Proxy pattern (upgradeable contracts).
+The project consists of several smart contracts for the implementation of a DeFi DAO (Decentralized Autonomous Organization) using the Beacon Proxy pattern (upgradeable contracts).

 The DAO is governed entirely by its individual members who collectively submit proposals (empty or ERC-20/ETH transfer).
-Each voting token holder (MiniMeToken) has the right to create proposals and vote for them.
+Each holder of a voting token (MiniMeToken) has the right to create proposals and vote for them.
 The number of votes is determined by the balance of the voting token holder at the time the proposal is created.
 Everyone can execute an accepted proposal.

-In addition, the project has the ERC-721 token contract and the access control contract for delegating the right to create these tokens.
+In addition, the project has an ERC-721 token contract and an access control contract for delegating the right to create these tokens.
 ERC-721 token holders are capable to veto proposals.

-The project has libraries for safe uint conversion, outputting errors and describing properties of the voting token.
+The project has libraries for safe uint conversion, errors output and the description of a voting token properties.

 ***